Parkinson's Foundation: Advocacy

 The Parkinson's Foundation partners with The Michael J. Fox Foundation to host the Parkinson's Policy Forum.
 The event brings together community members and researchers for research updates, policy briefings, advocacy trainings and networking opportunities.

 The People with Parkinson's Advisory Council is a patient leadership group.
 The council was created in 2006 and is composed of people with Parkinson's disease and caregivers who serve as advisors to the foundation.

 The Parkinson's Foundation Research Advocates program trains Parkinson's patients and their caregivers to collaborate with Parkinson's disease scientists in research.
 The program was established in 2008 and has trained more than 350 participants.

 Programs and services

 Helpline

 The Parkinson's Foundation Helpline is staffed by nurses, social workers and health educators.
 PD Conversations is an online support network that allows individuals to ask experts Parkinson's questions.

 Newly Diagnosed

 The Newly Diagnosed Kit includes information and resources for individuals who have recently been diagnosed with Parkinson's disease.

-Aware in Care
+Hospital Safety Guide

-The Aware in Care hospitalization kit provides information and resources to help Parkinson's patients stay safe during hospital visits.
+The Hospital Safety Guide provides information and resources to help Parkinson's patients stay safe during hospital visits.